themoonisacheese/2bored2wait/README.md

 3. If you created the secrets.json during the installation, you can ignore this or you have to enter your login data now.
 4. A browser window should open.
 You can close it if you want at any moment, and you can access it again at address http://localhost
 5. Press the "Start queuing" button.
 The queue position indicator auto-updates, but sometimes it takes a while to start counting (like 1 min).
-6. Once the queue reaches a low number, connect to the Minecraft server at address `localhost`.
-Currently, you have to connect BEFORE reaching the end of the queue or you will not spawn in the world correctly (I'm told that sneaking around and right-clicking things eventually makes you spawn correctly but I was not able to verify that).
-7. After you log off, click the "stop queuing" button.
+6. After you log off, click the "stop queuing" button.
 This is really important, as you will not actually disconnect from 2b2t until you do that.

+# Commands
+All commands can be used through discord or the cli.
+- `start` will start the queue.
+It takes between 15-30 seconds for the bot to update with the queue position.
+- `start 14:00` will start at 2pm.
+- `play 8:00` will try to calculate the right time to join so you can at 8:00
+- `update` will send an update to the current channel with your position and ETA.
+- `stop` will stop the queue.

 # Video guide
 Here's a video guide on how to install and use 2b2w: https://www.youtube.com/watch?v=oWeCmZNYAW4